How to Master Nervous System Regulation & Stop Burnout

 - History of traumatic events or post-traumatic stress disorder (PTSD)

 Understanding how a dysregulated nervous system happens and your personal risks can help give you answers for your chronic health symptoms.
-And, thankfully, even if they seem impossible to change, there’s always a way to heal a dysregulated nervous system.
+And, thankfully, even if they seem impossible to change, there are steps you can take to heal a dysregulated nervous system.

-There are essentially three ways to restore balance to your nervous system — tone the vagus nerve, calm the sympathetic nervous system, and lower inflammation.
-Let’s start with the parasympathetic nervous system.
+To restore balance to your nervous system, it’s essential to tone the vagus nerve, calm the sympathetic nervous system, and lower inflammation.
+Here are some actionable ways you can do that.

 Increase Your Vagal Tone